Maddy54652/CI-Lisp/README.md

 <strike>Wait, there's a problem :/</strike> No there isn't.
 I'm just really good at confusing myself.

 5.5.19
 There are some things wrong, but I will do my best to fix it.
 If anybody is curious, I have ran this on a few different computers.
+Added functions and changed eval so that eval may return a RETURN_VALUE node.

 Progress:
 TASK 1-COMPLETE